 The library also offers pre-1800 baptismal records for Berks, Lebanon, and York Counties; will abstracts for Chester, York, and Berks Counties; biographical annals for Berks and Lebanon Counties, etc. Post-1800 church records are available for a number of Berks county congregations, particularly those in the Tulpehocken region and those near the Lancaster/Berks County border.

 Records specific to the Cocalico Valley and closely neighboring areas include an assortment of church records extending into the late 19th century and beyond.
-Similarly, the Society has copies of the pastoral records of local pastors Stephen Schweitzer and A. W. Leibensperger (Reformed) and Benhamin Welder (Lutheran), as well as the published records of Casper Stoever and John Waldschmidt and the marriage records of Rev. Daniel Hertz.
-Other records specific to the Cocalico Valley area include lists of inscriptions form numerous cemeteries; warrantee or connected land-draft maps, some of which have been indexed; tax records; published and unpublished genealogies; community histories (Reamstown, Denver, Akron, Ephrata, Adamstown, etc.); the Society’s own research publications; and, almost in their entireties, the manuscript and photograph collections.
+Similarly, the Society has copies of the pastoral records of local pastors Stephen Schweitzer and A. W. Leibensperger (Reformed) and Benjamin Welder (Lutheran), as well as the published records of Casper Stoever and John Waldschmidt and the marriage records of Rev. Daniel Hertz.
+Other records specific to the Cocalico Valley area include lists of inscriptions from numerous cemeteries; warrantee or connected land-draft maps, some of which have been indexed; tax records; published and unpublished genealogies; community histories (Reamstown, Denver, Akron, Ephrata, Adamstown, etc.); the Society’s own research publications; and the Society’s extensive manuscript and photograph collections.

 Speaking very generally, the Society’s records grow less geographically and more topically diverse as they grow later.
 The Ephrata Review newspaper, an excellent source of obituaries as well as local news articles, is available from 1883 to the present.
 Numerous local burials which took place between 1883 and 1944 have been extracted from the paper and indexed.
 Denver funeral director’s records are available from 1906 to 1941 and similar Ephrata records (some years missing) from 1904 through 1953.
 Terre Hill funeral records date from 1911 through the 1950’s.